Easy to use, more effective and cheap, nasal Covid vaccines can be game changer: scientists | Health

 ''However, globally, especially in many other lower and middle income countries (LMICs) there is still very poor vaccine coverage and this vaccine might find a place in such countries,'' Bal added.

-India logged 4,369 new coronavirus infections, according to the Union Health Ministry on Tuesday, the lowest in over three months.
+India logged 5,108 new coronavirus infections, up from Tuesday's 4,369 cases, which was the lowest in over three months, according to Union Home Ministry data on Wednesday.
 However, the threat of another variant is ever present.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)